 Other eligibility requirements for wage loss compensation include registering with the Ohio Department of Job and Family Services and submitting a medical report regarding your current physical or psychological restrictions.
 Eligibility for this workers’ compensation benefit can be tricky so be sure to contact an experienced Ohio workers’ compensation attorney at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA at (419) 625-7770 to learn more about your rights and the application process.

-Calculating Wage Loss Compensation
+Calculating Wage Loss Compensation in Ohio

 If you are approved to receive wage loss compensation, then the BWC will calculate the amount based on your average weekly wage at the time of your injury or the date of your disability and your present income.
 If you are seeking non-working wage loss compensation, the average weekly wage will be calculated based on what you were previously making.
 If you are seeking wage loss compensation while working, you will have to submit proof of your current earnings and then you can receive two-thirds of the difference in pay between what you earn now and what you earned at the time of your injury.